-Online mentoring offers the opportunity for young people without parental care to receive support in their job orientation and career planning.
-YouthLinks connects young people between the ages of 16 and 25 from SOS Children's Villages worldwide with mentors from the business world, thus overcoming social and geographical barriers.
+Online mentoring offers the opportunity for young people to receive support in their job orientation and career planning.
 In five sessions, particularly career-relevant topics are dealt with, including strengths and weaknesses, job interviews and communication in the work environment.
-The sessions take place in our virtual classroom, which includes specific eLearning content and is always supported by our service team.
+The sessions take place in our virtual classroom, which includes specific e-learning content and is always supported by our service team.
 Currently, young people from Colombia, Peru, Nigeria and South Africa as well as corporate volunteers from more than 10 different countries are actively participating in the program.

-From registration to sending out the completion certificate, our platform enables us to keep track of progress and performance, including detailed reporting on mentoring hours, session ratings, overall mentoring experience and skill development.
-The evaluations we carried out to measure the impact of the program prove the positive effects of online mentoring: it has been shown that young people have not only been able to develop their skills in the area of job application, but their self-esteem has also increased.
-Moreover, 90% indicated that they would recommend YouthLinks to future participants.
+From registration to sending out the completion certificate, our platform enables us to keep track of progress and performance, including detailed reporting on mentoring hours, overall mentoring experience and skill development.
+The evaluations we carry out to measure the impact of the program prove the positive effects of online mentoring: it has been shown that young people have not only been able to develop their skills in the area of job application, but their self-esteem has also increased.
 But it is not only the mentees who benefit from the program.
 By doing good, the mentors increased their social and digital skills – 80% of which stated that their job satisfaction increased as a result of their corporate volunteering experience.
-In this sense, we would like to thank all participants for making our online mentoring format so successful.

 YouthLinks is our tool for companies that want to address youth unemployment and want to support young adults in their job orientation.
-The program is now scaling globally!
+The program is now scaling globally.
 For more information, you can send us an e-mail at firstname.lastname@example.org.
-We also recommend our free Why Online Mentoring?
-Whitepaper and to watch the following video:
+We also recommend watching our demo or our video on YouthLinks: